 Consider a Custom, or Almost Ready-to-Fly (ARF) Options

 With so many Ready-to-Fly (RTF) commercial options available today, many people overlook the option of a custom UAV build, and I’m not necessarily talking about a DIY project.
-I’m still a rookie when it comes to building my own UAV.
-I’ve always been more focused on the data and mapping side of this industry, so I look to others that are much more skilled at building UAVs from scratch.
-One of the biggest advantages to considering a custom (or ARF) build is that you are not tied to the camera that is mounted on the platform by the manufacturer.
+Personally, I’ve always been more focused on the data and mapping side of this industry, so I look to others that are much more skilled at building UAVs from scratch.
+One of the biggest advantages to considering a custom (or ARF) build is that you are not tied to the camera or expensive proprietary batteries that come stock with the platform by the manufacturer.
 In addition, you could mount multiple cameras simultaneously to maximize data collection and reduce the number of flight missions necessary.

 When you purchase a proprietary RTF solution like an Aeryon Scout, or any of the others discussed earlier, your camera selection and payload setup is often restricted to cameras developed by the UAV manufacturer.
 When you expand into new sectors and new UAV business opportunities, you may find yourself forced back to the company for a newer or different style of camera.
 They can now charge you whatever they want for that upgrade or proprietary camera that fits onto your UAV.